marcobonici/marcobonici.github.io/blog/autodiff.md

 this look trivial and useless, we have evaluated al quantities required for the next step!

 ### Backward pass
-We are now put in the position to compute the gradient of the function.
+We are now in the position to compute the gradient of the function.
 Let us start defining the _adjoint_ of a quantity $x$, which is mapped in another quantity
 $y$: